 Jamal Pickels - Rockport, Texas

 We here at the World Yahtzee Institute feel your pain.
 It’s a shame such careless play marred what was sure to be a spectacular night of food, friends, and sweet Yahtzee action.
 The problem you pose is as profound as it is perplexing.
-So much so that it prompted Louise and I to throw a few games in order to simulate such an occurrence.
-I must say that after many o’ lively game (is there any other kind?) we found it difficult to even replicate such an unfortunate occurrence.
+So much so that it prompted me and Louise to throw a few games in order to simulate such an occurrence.
+I must say that after many a lively game (is there any other kind?) we found it difficult to even replicate such an unfortunate occurrence.
 Now it must be mentioned that we were playing on one of the World Yahtzee Institute’s rather stately beech tables donated to us from the estate of Sir Edmund Hillary.
-With such a bountiful playing surface in which to roll, we found no problem in avoiding our dice we set aside.
+With such a bountiful playing surface in which to roll, we found no problem in avoiding the dice we had set aside.

 There were three ways you could have avoided this calamity.
 Since you were playing in Texas, and everything is bigger there, we must assume that you, being the conscientious and courteous Texan host that you are, provided your guests with an ample playing surface in which to toss the five beauties.
 A spacious and unencumbered flat(ish) area is a necessity for playing Yahtzee.
 Indeed, it is the most vital piece of gaming equipment considering that even the mighty dice are useless if they never come to a stop.
 Ask yourself before the next game if the intended playing surface is of sufficient size and consider implementing backstops or barriers to better control the rolling dice.